Libera-Chat/libera-chat.github.io/content/_guides/faq.md

 We do allow user operated bridges on Libera.Chat.
 Please get permission from the operators of channels that you bridge.

+You also need to be prepared to moderate the content that is bridged.

 Consider informing users that what they say may be visible to people not represented in the channel at the time.
 The spirit of our [public logging policy](/policies#public-logging) applies here.